NERSCPowering Scientific Discovery for 50 Years

 In 2015 the collaboration generated 1 million synthetic maps using NERSC’s 150,000-processor Hopper supercomputer to support the second release of Planck results.
 These maps were necessary to support the first released results from Planck.
 Planck produced detailed maps of the CMB that provided detailed descriptions of the Universe at the largest and smallest scales.
 In 2018 the Planck team was awarded the Gruber cosmology prize, awarded for groundbreaking work that provides new models that inspire and enable fundamental shifts in knowledge and culture.

-Follow-on CMB experiments are now in the planning stages, and the CMB team, led by Borrill, made news in 2018 year by scaling their modern data simulation and reduction framework, TOAST – developed for the Planck mission and extended to the next generation of even larger missions – to use to all 658,784 Intel Xeon Phi processor cores on NERSC’s Cori.
+Follow-on CMB experiments are now in the planning stages, and the CMB team, led by Borrill, made news in the 2018 year by scaling their modern data simulation and reduction framework, TOAST – developed for the Planck mission and extended to the next generation of even larger missions – to use to all 658,784 Intel Xeon Phi processor cores on NERSC’s Cori.
 The scaling was made possible by using the NERSC-developed Shifter container technology and a collaboration with NERSC’s Exascale Science Applications Program that helps scientists move their codes onto modern, energy-efficient HPC architectures.
 In 2020 Berkeley Lab was selected to lead the Next-Generation Cosmic Microwave Background Experiment, CMB-4.

 Additional Breakthroughs